 You need to move your body to open your mind.
 For centuries brilliant men and women would take long walks out in nature.
 Many would write during that time or return home with fresh ideas.
 Legendary creatives like Henry David Thoreau and Emily Dickinson would spend time in nature, returning home inspired.

 Sometimes self-motivation is like a water pump; you need to prime it with fresh air.

 Nutrition Is Key To A Self Motivated Mindset

 You are what you eat.
-You will lose motivation if you reach for sugar and high carb foods to fuel your day.
-Current research shows that after our initial insulin spike (aka energy rush) our bodies fall into an energy slump as a result of dropping blood sugar.
-If you are constantly reaching for a little “pick me up” take some time to figure out what is signaling your need to eat.
+You will lose motivation if you reach for sugar and high-carb foods to fuel your day.
+Current research shows that after our initial insulin spike (aka energy rush), our bodies fall into an energy slump due to dropping blood sugar.
+If you constantly reach for a little “pick me up,” take some time to figure out what is signaling your need to eat.

 Are You Eating To Avoid Your Feelings?

 Often, we reach for food to “buffer” against feeling our negative emotions.
 Who hasn’t destroyed a bag of potato chips, eating them as fast as a woodchipper shreds sticks?
 Or, feeling anxious, we open a new browser tab and start shopping for shoes or a new fishing reel, keeping our bad emotions buried under the thrill of retail therapy!